John Thompson Productions: 666

 Started in 2001, 666 focuses mainly on urolagnia and urophagia, though it also features bukkake.
 The series is banned in Switzerland.
 Importing the 666 titles Vollgepisst !!! and Wasser Marsch! to Canada is again prohibited and Piss Bude is banned in Australia.
 All 666 films and any other John Thompson films featuring urolagnia are presumably banned in New Zealand, where publishing anything promoting or supporting urolagnia is an offense punishable by up to ten years in prison and possessing films depicting urolagnia is punishable by up to 5 years in prison.

 Sexbox

 Started in 2004, Sexbox mainly focuses on BDSM, erotic humiliation and rough sex, with some bukkake and urolagnia.
 The series is banned in Switzerland and Sexbox 15 was also seized by the German authorities.

 Mädchenmund

-Started in 2007, Mädchenmund (Girl's Mouth) focuses on young-looking over 18 women.
-It also features extensive dialogue, unusual for some sort of John Thompston Productions.
-The series plots typically feature some sort of naive young girl at some sort of doctor's or theatrical agent's, who is seemingly persuaded into sex against her will.
+Started in 2007, Mädchenmund (Girl's Mouth) focuses on young-looking women over 18 years old.
+It also features extensive dialogue, unusual for some of the other films produced by John Thompston Productions.
+The series plots typically feature some sort of naive young girl at a doctor's or theatrical agent's office, who is seemingly persuaded into sex against her own judgement.
 The series won the Best New Video Series award at the 2006 Eroticline awards.

 GGG John Thompsons Casting Girls

-Casting Girls is some sort of behind the scenes look at John Thompson Productions screening process for prospective new GGG actresses.
+Casting Girls is a behind the scenes look at John Thompson Productions screening process for prospective new GGG actresses.